DucAnhPhi/LinguisticAnalysis/README.md

-# Linguistic Analysis
+# Linguistical Analysis of Social Media Messages

-As part of my Bachelor's thesis I implemented a program which computes and displays the textual features of a person's tweets.
-With the gained insights from that program, I trained a Neural Network to classify the tweets by their creator.
+As part of my Bachelor's thesis I implemented a program which computes and displays textual statistics of a person's Tweets.
+With the gained linguistical insights from that program, I trained an Artificial Neural Network to classify the tweets by their creator.

 - [Installation](#installation)